egemsoft/blog/_posts/2014-08-21-start-testing-with-angularjs.md

 ###Tests
 There is a test file for the Main controller under `test/spec` directory.
 This test ensures a model in the controller, `awesomeThings` has 3 objects.

-To run tests with Jasmine install it via `npm install karma-jasmine --save`.
+To run tests with Jasmine install it via `npm install karma-jasmine --save-dev`.

 To run written tests under `test` directory, run `grunt test` command.
 This command runs tests in your app through karma with Jasmine.
 You probably will need to launch a browser and visit karma server most likely running on `localhost:8080` manually.
 This process can also be automated by installing a karma browser launcher.
+It's best to install Phantom Js launcher since Phantom is headless webkit intended for tests.
 To install a launcher you can run one of these commands:

 {% highlight bash %}
+$ npm install karma-phantomjs-launcher --save-dev
-$ npm install karma-firefox-launcher --save
+$ npm install karma-firefox-launcher --save-dev
-$ npm install karma-chrome-launcher --save
+$ npm install karma-chrome-launcher --save-dev
 {% endhighlight %}

-You can set which browser to be launched on `karma.conf.js` within this line: `browsers: ['Chrome']`.
+You can set which browser to be launched on `karma.conf.js` within this line: `browsers: ['PhantomJS']`.

 ###Further
 Yeoman Angular generator promises much more than these.
 There are plenty of [sub-generators](https://github.com/yeoman/generator-angular#generators) available within this generator.

-For example, running `yo angular:route user` generates a controller on `/app/controllers/main.js` with name `MainCtrl`, a view under `/app/views/user.html` and a unit test on `/test/spec/controllers/main.js`.
+For example, running `yo angular:route user` generates a controller on `/app/controllers/user.js` with name `UserCtrl`, a view under `/app/views/user.html` and a unit test on `/test/spec/controllers/main.js`.
 Also adds route configurations to `/app/scripts/app.js`.

 You can visit [project page](https://github.com/yeoman/generator-angular#angularjs-generator-) for documentation.